borisbat/NotOkImageFormat/README.md

 Tested on Windows (Windows 10, MSVC 2019 and Clang 12), Mac OSX (12.0 Monterey, Apple Clang 13), Linux (Ubuntu 20.04LTS, GCC-9).

-Currently 3.5-4.5 times faster than STBI JPEG implementation, with a lot of potential to optimize.
+Currently 3.5-4.5 times faster decompression than STBI JPEG implementation, with a lot of potential to optimize.

 Some work in progress numbers from my M1 Max 2021 apple laptop: